 Salesforce Backup is bought reactively after a data incident.
 This guide rebuilds the buyer side conversation around retention, recovery, and renewal leverage.

 Salesforce Backup and Restore is sold to compliance and operations leaders after a data incident.
-The pricing model is per record per month with a retention window and a recovery service line.
+The pricing model is per record per month with a retention window and a recovery service line, set out on the Salesforce Backup product page.

 The buyer side question is not whether to buy backup.
 It is whether to buy Salesforce Backup or to keep the third party stack with Salesforce as the system of record.

 This guide covers the 2026 pricing shape, the metering surprises, the third party alternatives, and the renewal lever.
-Read alongside the Salesforce advisory practice, the Salesforce knowledge hub, and the Salesforce pillar hub for the wider context.
+Read alongside the Salesforce advisory practice, the Salesforce knowledge hub, and the Salesforce pillar hub.

 Salesforce Backup is metered per record stored across the snapshot history.
 The unit is one record month.
 A million record org with daily snapshots over ninety days bills against ninety million record months.